 Visit the JDRF nPOD website

-Founded in 2007, the JDRF nPOD biorepository at the University of Florida supports the collection of pancreata and related tissues from organ donors with Type 1 diabetes which are made available to scientific investigators at international research sites in the U.S., England, Finland, Canada and Australia.
+Founded in 2007, the JDRF nPOD biorepository housed at the University of Florida supports the collection of pancreata and related tissues from organ donors with type 1 diabetes (T1D) which are made available to scientific investigators around the world including in the U.S., England, Finland, Canada and Australia.
 Learn more »

-With nearly $3 million in annual program funding, nPOD investigators are conducting more than 140 research studies that seek to unlock the mysteries of Type 1 diabetes.
-Researchers hope to address pressing questions related to how the disease develops and progresses including, but not limited to the immunopathology of T1D, beta cell physiology and dysfunction, pancreas development, beta cell regeneration, environmental factors and medical imaging.
+With nearly $3 million in annual program funding, nPOD researchers are conducting more than 150 studies that seek to unlock the mysteries of type 1 diabetes.
+Investigators hope to address the most pressing questions related to how the disease develops and progresses including, but not limited to the immunopathology of T1D, beta cell physiology and dysfunction, pancreas development, beta cell regeneration, environmental factors and medical imaging.

 Thanks to nPOD, I think we’re at the precipice of being able to change much of what’s been put into textbooks and review articles on Type 1 diabetes in terms of how the disease develops and what are its potential causes.”

 The Network for Pancreatic Organ Donors with Diabetes (nPOD) has three main goals:

 - Obtain specimens from organ donors with T1D and establish a research resource of pancreas and disease relevant tissues (pancreatic lymph nodes, spleen, thymus, blood, and other) from organ donors with T1D, obtained at any point after clinical diagnosis, or during the prediabetes phase, when islet autoimmunity silently leads to beta cell destruction (donors identified by screening for islet autoantibodies);

 - Distribute specimens to JDRF-nPOD scientists, anywhere in the world, for comprehensive and diversified investigations of human T1D;